-The Federal Wire Act was passed in 1961 and has been the standing law applicable to online gambling in the United States.
+The Federal Wire Act was passed in 1961 and has been the standing federal law applicable to online gambling in the United States.
 The law’s scope has changed throughout the course of its existence.
 The US Department of Justice stepped in during 2011 to make things clear regarding the law.
 This page is dedicated to covering the Federal Wire Act and how the DOJ changed the online gambling landscape.

 The Federal Wire Act Of 1961